 Springtime is a great time to explore insects, butterflies, or bugs.
 Focusing on a theme or concept throughout the classroom helps preschoolers think about those concepts in different ways.
-This counting game can support the insect/bug theme and help preschoolers develop important number sense skills.
+These catching bugs counting game for preschoolers can support your insect/bug theme and help preschoolers develop important number sense skills.

 Catching Bugs Counting Game For Preschoolers